a13xe/Kali-Purple-alongside-Windows/README.md

 - Once the installation is complete, the installer will prompt you to remove the installation media (USB/DVD) and press Enter to reboot the system.
 - Remove the USB drive or DVD and hit Enter to restart.
 - After the system reboots, you'll be presented with the Kali Linux login screen.
-- Enter the username "root" and the password you set during the installation process.

 ### `❗❗ Note: ❗❗`